The Vermont Statutes Online

 (a) When the term of any member of the Zoning Board of Adjustment, the Planning Commission, or any other Town board or commission expires, or when the term of any officer appointed under subsections 306(d) and (e) of this charter expires, or when there is a vacancy in any such board, commission, or office, the Town Manager shall cause to be published, in a newspaper of general local circulation, a notice of the vacancy or the expiration of the term.

-(b) Any qualified voter of the Town may, within 10 days of the publication, submit his/her name to the Town Manager as an applicant for the vacant or expired office.
-At the expiration of 10 days from the date of the publication, the names of all persons being considered shall be entered in the Selectmen's minutes; the selectmen shall not fill the vacancy or expired term until after at least seven days from the date the names of the applicants are entered in their minutes.
+(b) Any qualified voter of the Town may, within 10 days of the publication, submit his or her name to the Town Manager as an applicant for the vacant or expired office.
+At the expiration of 10 days from the date of the publication, the names of all persons being considered shall be entered in the Selectboard minutes; the Selectboard shall not fill the vacancy or expired term until after at least seven days from the date the names of the applicants are entered in their minutes.

 All officers of the Town required to be bonded by State law shall be bonded.

-(a) The members of the Board of Selectmen shall constitute the legislative body of the Town of Middlebury for all purposes required by statutes and except as otherwise herein specifically provided, and shall have all powers and authority given to, and perform all duties required of town legislative bodies or boards of selectmen under the Constitution and laws of the State of Vermont.
+(a) The members of the Selectmen shall constitute the legislative body of the Town of Middlebury for all purposes required by statutes, and except as otherwise herein specifically provided, and shall have all powers and authority given to and perform all duties required of town legislative bodies or Selectboards under the Constitution and laws of the State of Vermont.

 (1) Appoint and remove the Town Manager and supervise, create, change, and abolish offices, commissions, or departments other than the offices, commissions, or departments established by this charter or by law.
-The selectmen may create, supervise, change, and abolish a water commission.
-The selectmen may prescribe the duties of all offices, commissions, or departments created by them.
+The Selectboard may create, supervise, change, and abolish a water commission.
+The Selectboard may prescribe the duties of all offices, commissions, or departments created by them.

 (2) Assign additional duties to officers, commissions, or departments established by this charter, but may not discontinue or assign to any other office, commission, or department duties assigned to a particular office, commission, or department established by this charter or by law.